VadzimPapko/samsolutions-katas-feb2025/architecture-solution/adr/06_certifiable_system_usecase.md

-# Architecture Decision Record (ADR): Use cases for Certificable, Inc Platform
+# ADR-007: Use cases for Certificable, Inc Platform

 ## **Context**
 The platform aims to streamline candidate testing, result assessment, and administrative workflows.
 Key actors include **Candidates**, **Administrators**, **HR**, **Experts** and  **AI Engenieer**.